 A cool-looking card is shown Pippen grabbing the ball out of mid-air with a hardwood court backdrop.

 The card is numbered #MVP-SP and comes with a nice autograph adding to its value.

 2012 Scottie Pippen Panini Flawless Diamond Gems #90 (buy on eBay)

 This is probably our favorite Pippen basketball card that is not a rookie card.

-Scottie Pippen was one of the most underrated NBA players of all-time and so are his rookie cards.
-The “Last Dance” documentary shined a light on the fact of just how underrated he was as a player.
+Scottie Pippen was one of the most underrated NBA players of all time and so are his rookie cards.
+The “Last Dance” documentary highlighted the fact of just how underrated he was as a player.
 In turn, this gave his rookie cards a much-needed price boost.

 Investment Rating: BUY